2023AIOT/DWS-MQTT/README.md

 DWS-MQTT uses initial ARPS weights `alpha=0.229`, `beta=0.175`, `gamma=0.171`, `delta=0.250`, and `lambda=0.175`, a load threshold of `0.7`,
 and an update interval of 30 s.
-The exact algorithm implementations in the source files are authoritative for all remaining parameters.
+The corresponding source files provide the remaining implementation-level parameters used by the experiment driver.

 This localhost setup does not reproduce the heterogeneous latency, bandwidth, congestion, jitter, packet loss, hardware variation, or failure